stuartsierra/dependency/README.md

 Please send bug reports or suggestions via email, which you can find on my [GitHub profile].

-Please feel free to fork and modify this library, but please do not send me pull requests without some prior correspondence.
+Feel free to fork and modify this library, but please do not send me pull requests without some prior correspondence.

 [GitHub profile]: https://github.com/stuartsierra

 ## Change Log

-* Release 0.1.0
+* Release 0.1.0 on 07-Apr-2013

 ## Copyright and License